 Claude creates src/components/dashboard/publishing-streak.tsx:

-- Flame icon that grows with the streak
+- Flame icon (

-- "3 weeks in a row 🔥" counter
+lucide-reactFlame) that grows with the streak - "3 weeks in a row" counter

 - Personalized encouragement message

-- Subtle entrance animation
+- Subtle entrance animation via Framer Motion

-It runs npm run typecheck → ✅
+It runs npm run typecheck, all clear.

-Task 5, integration into the dashboard
+Task 5, dashboard integration

 Task 6, unit tests